Roger-Takeshita/React_Native/4_Shop_App/README.md

             -   the first argument is an object where we define all the screen names
                 -   We could also define the style here, for that specific component, but for now we are going to use the default options
             -   the second argument is an object where we can define our **defaultNavigationOptions**
+                -   Where we can define custom styles for our screens
         -   For last we create our app using **createAppContainer** and pass our `ProductsNavigator`

     ```JavaScript